XYHyouKa/soot/README.md

 [![Build Status](https://github.com/soot-oss/soot/workflows/Soot%20CI/badge.svg?branch=develop)](https://github.com/soot-oss/soot/actions)
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/soot-oss/soot)

+# Enhanced resolving of classes
+This is for the usage of **TRUE** one class at a time.
+For Javaagent development, we can only access one class per round, while Soot was designed to read all classes before follow-up processes.
+So Soot will not handle dependency classes' info at once, letting work-lists to load these classes later.
+As a result, incomplete resolving causes wrong generated codes.
+For example, an InterfaceMethodref could be changed to a Methodref, which cannot run on JVM.

 # IMPORTANT: Soot is now succeeded by SootUp!
 **In December 2022, we have officially released [SootUp](https://soot-oss.github.io/SootUp/), a version of Soot with a completely overhauled, more modular, testable, maintainable and usable architecture.
 Please check this out in case you wish to start a new program-analysis project.**